Category: URL basics

 view profile

-Step 3: Copy the URL in the URL bar, and you’ll have your Linked URL.
+Step 3: Copy the URL in the URL bar, and you’ll have your Linkedin URL.
 Share this URL on any platform of your choice.

 url bar